JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 ### Skeletal Servants

-4 HP, Armor 1, 8 STR, 12 DEX, 3 WIL, makeshift weapon (46)
+4 HP, Armor 1, 8 STR, 12 AGL, 3 PRS, makeshift weapon (46)
 - **Peaceful**: The skeletal servants of Willowby Hall are not the fighting type, unless attacked.
 When encountered, they are occupied in housework appropriate for the room.
 - **Obedient**: All skeletons obey the Death Knight’s commands.
 If compelled into service, they will use whatever implements are at hand to attack.
 Either roll or pick from the list below.
 - **Undead**: Not subject to Morale or Reaction rolls.
 Cannot approach Saint Olvard’s Bell.

 ### Elias Fenwick (Evil Occultist)

-7 HP, 8 STR, 10 DEX, 15 WIL, wand (1d6), spells: _Comprehend, Liquid Air, Mirror Image, Visual Illusion._
+7 HP, 8 STR, 10 AGL, 15 PRS, wand (1d6), spells: _Comprehend, Liquid Air, Mirror Image, Visual Illusion._
 * *Comprehend*: You become fluent in all languages for a short while.
 * *Liquid Air*: The air around you becomes swimmable.
 * *Mirror Image*: An illusory duplicate of yourself appears and is under your control.